HCPA

 The Hate Crimes Prevention Act (HCPA) was signed into law by the 111th Congress as part of the National Defense Authorization Act for 2010.
 HCPA strengthened prior federal hate crimes not just by including crimes motivated by a victim's actual or perceived gender, sexual orientation, gender identity, or disability, but also by dropping the requirement that victims be engaging in protected activity.

-Lesser known is the fact that HCPA was the first to prescribe fines and imprisonment for individuals convicted of certain crimes against a servicemember, as well as any individual related thereto by blood or marriage, if animated “on account of military service.”
-All of HCPA’s provisions went into Title 18 of the US Code (“Crimes & Criminal Procedures”), but only some were placed within Chapter 13 (“Civil Rights”).
-The language protecting servicemembers went to Chapter 67 (“Military & Navy”), becoming 18 U.S.C. § 1389 upon its final passage on October 28, 2009.
+Section 4712 of HCPA, known as the Soldiers Amendment, created hate crimes protections for military families.
+Provisions of the Act all went into Title 18 of the US Code (“Crimes & Criminal Procedures”), but only some were placed within Chapter 13 (“Civil Rights”).
+The Soldiers Amendment went to Chapter 67 (“Military & Navy”), becoming 18 U.S.C. § 1389 upon its final passage on October 28, 2009.

 HCPA’s military protections are ineffective due to several shortcomings;